casaper/heieinis-255-flat/content/blog/wg-inserat/inserat.md

 - Access to a huge roof terrace (shared with the whole building)
 - Storage room available
 - The building has a shared bicycle room
+- The landlord does not allow dogs or cats

 ### General